88 Days of Farm Work – All your questions answered!

 So you’re loving life in Australia and want to stay for another year?
-In order to be granted a second year visa, you will need to complete 88 days of specified work in a regional area - so here's a full guide to 88 days of farm work to help you out.
+In order to be granted a second-year visa, you will need to complete 88 days of specified work in a regional area - so here are all your questions answered to complete 88 days of farm work.

-This specific work includes things like forestry, mining, fishing and some construction but the most popular option by far is plant cultivation, such a fruit picking/packing.
+This specific work includes things like forestry, mining, fishing and some construction but the most popular option by far is plant cultivation, such as fruit picking/packing.

 Always give yourself more than 88 days to complete it